 Duke's eyes were very blue when he was a pup.
 They changed to a light hazel about 3 or 4 months.

-Duke and Penny from Sunny Southern California
+Penny from Sunny Southern California

 Abby's, too.
 Her eyes were still blue when we brought her home at 7 weeks.
 They soon changed to the gorgeous brown they are now.